vgno/roc-web/README.md

 There are some examples in `examples/` that shows how `roc-web` can be used directly.
 To test them out you will need to run `npm link` to connect them to your checked out version of `roc-web`.

 1. Run `npm install` in the base of `roc-web`.
-2. Run `npm build` in the base of `roc-web`.
-3. Run `npm link` in the base of `roc-web`.
+2. Run `npm link` in the base of `roc-web`.
-4. Run npm run build -- --watch in the base of `roc-web`.
+3. Run npm run build -- --watch in the base of `roc-web`.
-5. Go to the example you want and run `npm link roc-web`.
+4. Go to the example you want and run `npm link roc-web`.
-6. Using the `roc-cli` run `roc dev` to get started.
+5. Using the `roc-cli` run `roc dev` to get started.
 Some example may need some extra parameters set to `roc-dev`

 ### Exposes
 When creating an application based on __roc-web__ one can use the node dependencies used in this project.
 This means that you can import them as you would do if you had installed them inside your application.